hermescenter/dontspy.eu/site/content/en/country/index.md

   </a>

   <a class="px-4 py-2 mx-2 rounded-sm text-center border border-accent hover:border-accent-dark transition duration-300 ease-in-out no-underline hover:bg-accent-dark hover:text-secondary dark:hover:text-primary dark:text-primary" href="/about#contacts">
-    Contact us to register a missing politician
+    Contact us to report any issue with the data
   </a>

 </div>